-If a student is absent on the day of a preannounced test, an automatic "0" will be received on that test, unless there are extenuating circumstances.
+If a student is absent on the day of a pre-announced test, an automatic "0" will be received on that test, unless there are extenuating circumstances.

 Students will be assessed one absence for each three times they arrive late to class or leave class early.
-Students arriving twenty minutes or more after the start of a class or leaving twenty minutes or more before the end of class will be marked absent.
-Faculty may have additional attendance policies for a course.
-When this is the case, this requirement will be explained in the course syllabus.
+Students arriving twenty minutes or more after the start of a class or leaving twenty minutes or more before the end of class will be marked absent. be explained in the course syllabus.
 Faculty are under no obligation to repeat any class material or demonstration, either in class or in private sessions, when a student has been absent.